MikeRaffa/netTTS/README.txt

 arbitrary parts of the text, on a per query basis.
-In addition to SSML control, netTTS provides for adjustment of volume and rate (amplitude and frequency scaling) that is sticky and applied to all request, after SSML markup has been rendered.
+In addition to SSML control, netTTS provides for adjustment of volume and rate (amplitude and frequency scaling) that is sticky and applied to all request, after SSML markup has been applied.

 ## Installation